Send us an enquiry via email...

 In very simple terms, a Rope Access system comprises of specifically designed and dedicated equipment including anchorages, ropes, harnesses, connectors, and other specialist devices that allows a professionally trained Rope Access technician to reach a point of work.

-In the UK, rope access based systems were firstly implemented in the North Sea offshore oil and gas environment as a means to undertake the necessary maintenance to the sectors installations and assets.
+Rope Access was initially industrialised from a combination of techniques and practices used in the recreational sports of cave exploration and rock climbing.
+In the UK, Rope Access based systems were firstly implemented in the North Sea offshore oil and gas environment as a means to undertake maintenance and remedial works to the sectors remote installations and assets.

-It was further developed by a consortium of companies who promptly realised the significant advantages to using this lightweight, highly mobile and cost effective method of access.
-Unlike traditional methods of access such as scaffolding, cradles and elevated platforms, a rope access system generally has a minimal footprint, reducing the impact on other site activities.
+It was further developed by a consortium of companies who promptly realised the significant advantages to using this lightweight, highly mobile, and cost-effective method of access.
+Unlike traditional methods of access such as scaffolding, cradles and elevated platforms, a Rope Access system generally has a minimal footprint, reducing the impact on other site activities.